luciancooper/tty-strings/README.md

 ## Acknowledgements

-The goal of this project is to provide a single module with improved implementations of the following Javascript packages, all of which are great projects that served as inspiration:
+This project was conceived of as a single module offering improved implementations of the following Javascript packages, all of which are great projects that served as inspiration:

 * [`string-width`](https://github.com/sindresorhus/string-width)
 * [`string-length`](https://github.com/sindresorhus/string-length)